-- 12.1.
-HQIP is committed to openness and transparency about how data collected as part of the NCAPOP programme is used, managed and transferred.
+- how data collected as part of the NCAPOP programme is used, managed and transferred.
 NCAPOP providers are required to publish a full data flow diagram detailing which organisations hold data, in what format, and how it is transferred between them - 12.2.
 HQIP will also publish details of all successful and non-successful applications for secondary use of the data on the HQIP website following DARG meetings - 12.3.
 HQIP requires all NCAPOP providers to conform with the fair processing provisions of Schedule 1 Part I of the DPA and the guidance given by the ICO